This page provides answers to the following questions:

 social security number

-driver's license number
+driver's license or motor vehicle ID card number

 alien registration card (if applicable)